ribtoks/code-jamming/_posts/2016-06-05-implementing-spellchecking-in-desktop-application-in-c.md

 This demonstrates also usage of <code class="language-clike">Codec</code> retrieved before.

-Besides of checking spelling, it&#8217;s useful to provide user with corrections for the particular word. <code class="language-clike">Hunspell</code> class has API for this and it can be used like this:
+Besides of checking spelling, it's useful to provide user with corrections for the particular word. <code class="language-clike">Hunspell</code> class has API for this and it can be used like this:

 <pre><code class="language-clike">QStringList suggestCorrections(const QString &word) {
     QStringList suggestions;